 Step 3.
 Design as Process

 Design does not mean the final appearance but a process integrated from an early stage of its development.
 Both economic viability and users’ needs and pains drive the solution.
-This setup requires the involvement and collaboration of product managers, product owners, business analysts, developers, marketing experts, researchers and of course, designers etc.
+This setup requires the involvement and collaboration of product managers, product owners, business analysts, developers, marketing experts, researchers, and of course, designers etc.

 Step 4: Design as Strategy

 The design professionals work with the company’s owners/management to rethink the business model.
-They focus on the design process in relation to the company’s business strategy and its desired future position on the market.
+They focus on the design process in relation to the company’s business strategy and its desired future position in the market.

 Why is design good for businesses?